misskey-dev/summaly/README.md

 A Promise of an Object that contains properties below:

-※ Almost all values are nullable. player shoud not be null.
+※ Almost all values are nullable. player should not be null.

 #### Root